-When the load current and power factor are held constant at a point within the rated operating range with the meter otherwise operated at reference conditions, and when any single influence quantity is varied from its value at reference conditions to its extreme values defined in Table 4, the variation of error shall be such that the additional percentage error is within the corresponding limit of error shift stated in Table 4.
-An error shift larger than that prescribed in Table 4 constitutes a significant fault.
+When the load current and power factor are held constant at a point within the rated operating range with the meter otherwise operated at reference conditions, and when any single influence quantity is varied from its value at reference conditions to its extreme values defined in Table 4, the variation of error shall be such that the additional percentage R46CD6 (12 August 2011) - clean error is within the corresponding limit of error shift stated in Table 4.
 The meter shall continue to function after the completion of each of these tests.